-Take part in this special day by donating, tuning into our live events, participating in our “Protect Moms and Cubs” challenge and more.
+Take part in this special day by donating, tuning into our live events, starting a fundraiser, and more.

 International Polar Bear Day is February 27!

-We created the day to coincide with the time when polar bear moms and cubs are snug in their dens.
+We founded the day to coincide with the time period when polar bear moms and cubs are snug in their dens.
 As part of our celebration, we focus on the need to protect denning families across the Arctic.

 Protecting Moms and Cubs

 Right now, polar bear moms and their newborn cubs are snuggled together in snow dens across the Arctic.

 Denning is the most vulnerable time in a polar bear’s life.
-And in a warming Arctic, where polar bears already face enormous challenges, the survival of every single cub is critically important.
+And in a warming Arctic, where polar bears face enormous challenges, the survival of every single cub is critically important.

 Keeping moms and cubs safe while also addressing climate change is a critical part of our work on behalf of polar bears—and your support can make a real difference.

 Get Involved on Polar Bear Day

 Learn about moms and cubs.
 Discover some of our favorite facts about polar bear families.

 Watch a video about our den-detection project.
 Experience the Arctic cold and find out how we’re working to protect moms and cubs.

 Did You Know?

 Polar Bears International is a leader in polar bear den research, with a long history of projects and partners.
 The knowledge gained can make a real difference for polar bear families—providing a scientific framework to inform policy and help ensure critical protections.

-Our long-term den emergence studies in Svalbard, and earlier in Alaska, add to our understanding of moms and cubs during this sensitive time period.
-These provide data on the bears’ needs and vulnerabilities.
+Our long-term den emergence studies in Alaska and Svalbard add to our understanding of moms and cubs during this sensitive time period—providing data on their needs and vulnerabilities.
 Read our Q&A.

 Our team is now researching a promising new den-detection method that could greatly improve our ability to locate dens under the snow, helping to identify and protect denning areas to ensure the safety of moms and cubs.
 Your support will help fund this critical research and other conservation efforts to give polar bear families a fighting chance.